mgjust/allanlab/_pages/home.md

 </div>

+I am an applied ecologist and my works spans many ecological subdiscplines Most of my research has been in plant and insect systems.

-My works spans many ecological subdiscplines.
-My most recent research has focused on a urban tree-insect herbivore system (see [Research](research)).
+My most recent research has been focused on a urban tree-insect herbivore system (see [Research](research)).

 I am a USDA NIFA Postdoctoral fellow working at North Carolina State University as a member of the [Frank Lab]("https://ecoipm.org").